 “They all did something a little bit different,” she said.
 “It really brought a flavour for who they are, where they’re at on their journey.”

 This was followed by a second round in August, where those who made the cut met with Rest chief executive Vicki Doyle, who started in May.
 In October, Rest sent out invitations to those who were successful enough to head into the third .

 “In this round, we’re actually getting them to do more of the formal, detailed, deep dive,” Binns explained.
-“If they’ve said that they’ve got really strong technology, well show us your technology might be, or what have you built.
+“If they’ve said that they’ve got really strong technology, well show us what your technology might be, or what you have built.
 Can we come in and have a look at it?
 Tell us more about your claims system.”

 Rest’s tender team will “mull over” responses in December and do further negotiations early in the new year, with the successful insurance partner to be named early next year Binns said.

 She said it was a “massive decision” to consider moving insurers.